Nicole Havrda: F1 Academy

-Havrda is driving for Hitech TGR in the 2025 F1 Academy season, with backing by American Express.
+Havrda drove for Hitech TGR in the 2025 F1 Academy season, with backing by American Express.
 In the first race weekend, Havrda was forced to retire from both races.
-She was hit from behind in race 1 by Chloe Chong, and in race 2 she was hit by Aurelia Nobels while both were trying to avoid the car of Joanne Ciconte.
+She was hit from behind in race 1 by Chloe Chong, and in race 2, she was hit by Aurelia Nobels while both were trying to avoid the car of Joanne Ciconte.